xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.32: The subset construction

-ε-closure(T) is computed for any set of NFA states T. This process, shown in Fig. 3.33, is a straightforward search in a graph from a set of states.
+The start state of D is ε-closure( s~0~ ), and the accepting states of D are all those sets of N's states that include at least one accepting state of N. To complete our description of the subset construction, we need only to show how ε-closure(T) is computed for any set of NFA states T. This process, shown in Fig. 3.33, is a straightforward search in a graph from a set of states.
 In this case, imagine that only the ε-labeled edges are available in the graph. □

 ```
 push all states of T onto stack;